No products in the cart.

 If you do not enable this option, the Add to Cart button will be displayed along with the button to request a quote.
 Check the screenshot:

-Exclude Products: This option is for excluding the products from being available to add to the cart based on their name, category and tags from the drop-down list.
+- Exclude Products: This option is for including the products from being available to add to the cart based on their category, name, and tags from the drop-down list.
+Do not get confused, after you enable ‘Hide Add to Cart’ from both shop page and/or product pages, it will be hidden for all products.
+If you want to exclude specific products and enable the ‘Add to Cart’ option for those products, use this option.

 Check the screenshot below for an example of excluding products under the ‘Music’ category.